 You can find this tutorial in Spanish here: Cómo Probar El Motor De Arranque (1995-2003 3.0L Honda Accord y Odyssey) (at: autotecnico-online.com).

 Important Safety Precautions

-Suggestion 3: You'll need to raise your Honda 3.0L equipped vehicle up in the air to access the starter motor... so, use jack stands... don't trust the jack alone!
+TIP 3: You'll need to raise your Honda 3.0L equipped vehicle up in the air to access the starter motor.
+For your safety use jack stands.
+Don't trust the jack alone!
 Take all necessary safety precautions, like using jack stands to hold up the vehicle, wearing eye-protection (safety glasses), etc.

-- In a No Start Condition... the starter motor is cranking the engine, but the engine is not starting.
-The No Start Condition is usually due to a lack of Spark (think bad ignition coil or bad crank sensor), or a Lack of Fuel (think bad fuel pump).
+- In a no start condition, the starter motor is cranking the engine, but the engine is not starting.
+The no start condition is usually due to a lack of spark (think bad ignition coil or bad crankshaft position sensor), or a lack of fuel (think bad fuel pump).

-- In a No Crank... the engine doesn't turn over to start.
-This is usually, but not always, due to a BAD starter motor.
+- In a no crank condition, the engine doesn't turn over to start.
+This is usually, but not always, due to a bad starter motor.